jcovington16/homework-1/README.md

 Write a function that:
 - retrieves the colors from the COLORS endpoint (use [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch]))
 - filters the returned colors by:
-  - name contains string
+  - name contains string (case insensitive)
-  - hex code
+  - hex code (without '#')
-  - it contains a complementary color whose name contains a string
+  - it contains a complementary color whose name contains a string (case insensitive)
-  - it contains a complementary color whose hex code equals a given hex code
+  - it contains a complementary color whose hex code equals a given hex code (without '#')

   Examples:
   - give me all the colors that contain 'Blue' in their name